sonikumaramukions/Vulnerable-website-for-testing/README.md

 # Student Information System - Localhost Deployment
+--> after cloning the repo , make sure you install node modules in backend folder.
 A web application for student information management with login functionality.

 ## Quick Start